 Final considerations

-Soaplands are part of Japan's adult entertainment culture, offering a variety of experiences for different audiences.
-If you wish to visit one of these establishments, it is important to be aware of the rules, do prior research, and choose a place that suits your preferences.
+Soaplands are part of Japan’s adult entertainment culture, offering varied experiences for different audiences.
+If you wish to visit one of these establishments, it is important to be aware of the rules, research beforehand, and choose a place suitable to your preferences.

-Although some establishments are restrictive to foreigners, there are options that accept tourists and provide more accessible service.
-For those seeking a unique experience in Japan, visiting a Soapland can be an interesting way to get to know a less explored side of the local culture.
+Although some places are restrictive to foreigners, there are options that accept tourists and provide more accessible service.
+For those seeking a unique experience in Japan, visiting a Soapland can be an interesting way to explore a less-explored side of local culture.